Professional associations, reference sources, specialist libraries and websites

 - Financial Sector Continuity (UK)

-This website has been established by the UK's Tripartite Authorities (HM Treasury, the Bank of England and the Financial Services Authority) to provide a central point of information about work on continuity planning that is relevant to the UK's financial sector.
+This website has been established by the UK's three monetary authorities (HM Treasury, the Bank of England and the Financial Services Authority) to provide a central point of information about work on continuity planning that is relevant to the UK's financial sector.

 - Initiative on Global Markets